Rangers vs. Diamondbacks Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 28 hits with four doubles, eight home runs and nine walks.
+- Adolis Garcia has recorded 28 hits with four doubles, eight home runs and 10 walks.
 He has driven in 30 runs with one stolen base.

 Garcia Recent Games